 Before you book a driving lesson package, you’ll need to choose between manual and automatic driving lessons.
 A manual driving licence will qualify you to drive both manual and automatic cars, whereas an automatic licence will only qualify you to drive automatic cars.

 Automatic cars are easier to drive in urban areas, as they take away the need to press and depress the clutch pedal in stop-start traffic.
 So, you might well prefer to take automatic driving lessons in Acton.
 You’re also likely to learn quicker in an automatic car, as you’ll have less to get your head around.

 On the other hand, many people prefer the sense of control that a manual car provides.
 For example, a manual car allows you to change down a gear in anticipation of a hill for an extra boost of power.
 This is particularly useful on longer-distance journeys, such as road trips outside London.
 Moreover, manual lessons tend to be less expensive than automatic driving lessons, since there are more manual instructors available.

-Our driving instructors cover the whole of Acton, including Acton Town, Acton Vale, North Acton, East Acton, South Acton and West Acton.
+Most driving instructors cover the whole of Acton, including Acton Town, Acton Vale, North Acton, East Acton, South Acton and West Acton.

-We also cover the entirety of London.
+Some instructors also cover the entirety of London.
 Some of our popular areas include:

 Barking, Brixton, Bromley, Canary Wharf, Clapham, Croydon, Dagenham, Ealing, Enfield, Finsbury Park, Greenwich, Hackney, Harrow, Hayes, Hendon, Hounslow, Islington, Kingston upon Thames, Lewisham, Putney, Romford, Southall, Stratford, Streatham, Sutton, Tottenham, Twickenham, Uxbridge, Walthamstow, Wandsworth, Watford, Wembley and Wimbledon.